-A recent analysis out of Wolters Kluwer’s LegalVIEW legal performance data indicated that Am Law 50 firms tended to gain market share from 2019 to 2020, whereas unranked firms lost it (see below chart).
+A recent analysis out of LegalVIEW—the largest body of legal performance data in the world—indicated that Am Law 50 firms tended to gain market share from 2019 to 2020, whereas unranked firms lost it (see below chart).
 This shift reinforces earlier observations about a “flight to quality” in the legal profession, where clients do more and more business with the largest, most prestigious firms and less business elsewhere.
 And early reports on 2020 firm performance agree, indicating the top 50 firms grew revenue by 7.1 percent, while the Am Law 50-100 experienced only 2 percent growth.

-However, the phrase “move to quality” is somewhat misleading because the legal industry has never defined quality, let alone measured it.
+However, the phrase “flight to quality” is somewhat misleading because the legal industry has never defined quality, let alone measured it.
 Therefore, any assertion that legal work is “flying to quality” cannot be evidence-based.
 The change is better characterized as a “flight to prestige,” and this points to an embedded industry assumption that prestige = quality.
-Unable to verify whether the services they are paying millions to meet the value expected, CLDs do what leading management theorist Clay Christensen claimed purchasers of consulting services do: They buy based not on quality, but proxies for quality, including “educational pedigrees, eloquence, and demeanour.”
+Unable to verify the services they are paying millions for are quality, CLDs do what leading management theorist Clay Christensen claimed purchasers of consulting services do: They buy based not on quality, but proxies for quality, including “educational pedigrees, eloquence, and demeanour.”

 Parker, in particular, has spent much of his career using statistics to predict whether – after leaving the bubble of academia – a young lawyer will be successful in practice.
 His work is so provocative that it got the attention of Malcolm Gladwell, who interviewed him.
 In the interview, Parker said, “It really does not matter at all” where you went to law school.
 On the other hand, having served in the military, worked a blue-collar job, or played varsity sports were all indicators that a particular candidate was more likely to thrive as a practicing attorney, all else equal.
 So why the continued pedestalization of law review membership and grades?
 Parker believes it is because the legal profession is not the meritocracy it claims to be but a “mirror-tocracy.”
 He told Gladwell, “You end up selecting people who are like you, not people who are like the successful attorneys at your firm.”